 Cardiac Function - Introduction

-The primary function of the heart is to impart energy to blood in order to generate and sustain an arterial blood pressure necessary to provide adequate perfusion of organs.
-The heart achieves this by contracting its muscular walls around a closed chamber to generate sufficient pressure to propel blood from the cardiac chamber (e.g., left ventricle), through the aortic valve and into the aorta.
+The primary function of the heart is to impart energy to blood to generate and sustain arterial blood pressure at a level to provide adequate perfusion of organs.
+The heart achieves this by contracting its muscular walls around a closed chamber to generate pressure to propel blood from the left ventricle, across the aortic valve and into the aorta.
+Simultaneously, the right ventricle contracts and propels blood across the pulmonic valve and into the pulmonary artery to perfuse the lungs.

-Each time the heart beats, a volume of blood is ejected.
+Averaged over time, the amount of blood ejected per beat into the aorta (stroke volume) is essentially the same as the volume of blood ejected per beat into the pulmonary artery.
 This stroke volume (SV), times the number of beats per minute (heart rate, HR), equals the cardiac output (CO).

 Related topic: Measurement of Cardiac Output